scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_4/lab_4-guide.md

 - For reference on IPv4 Packet Header see this link [HERE](https://en.wikipedia.org/wiki/Internet_Protocol_version_4#Header)
 - For reference on IPv6 Packet Header see this link [HERE](https://en.wikipedia.org/wiki/IPv6#IPv6_packets)
 - For reference on ICMP Packet Header see this link [HERE](https://en.wikipedia.org/wiki/Ping_(networking_utility)#ICMP_packet)
+- For referenec on VXLAN Packet Header see this link [HERE](https://learningnetwork.cisco.com/s/blogs/a0D3i000005YebJEAS/introduction-to-vxlan)

 | Type                     | Description                                | Notes                 |
 |:-------------------------|:-------------------------------------------|:----------------------|